7 Wine Faults and How to Sniff Them Out

-- What it is: Contamination/chemical breakdown caused by too much oxygen exposure.
+- What it is: Contamination caused by too much oxygen exposure.
 You know when you leave a sliced apple out on the counter and it turns brown?
 It’s that same process but in your wine.
-Oxidization is the most common wine fault and is easy to replicate at home with any bottle of wine.
+Oxidization is the most common wine fault in older wines and is easy to replicate at home with any bottle of wine.

 - Can I fix it?
-No, but you can prolong the shelf life of opened wine by using a wine preserving tool.
-If your bottle is oxidized right off the shelf, it was either poorly sealed or mishandled.
+No, but you can prolong the shelf life of opened wine by using a wine preservation tool.
+If the bottle is oxidized right off the shelf, it either had a faulty closure or was mishandled in transport.
 Take it back!

 2,4,6-Trichloroanisole (TCA) …aka cork taint

-- What it is: A chemical containment that found its way into your bottle somewhere in production, usually from the wooden cork.
+- What it is: A chemical contaminant that found its way into your bottle somewhere in production, usually by way of the cork.
 TCA can be present in oak barrels, or the processing lines at the winery as well, which leads to entire batches, rather than single bottles, being ruined.

-- What it is: Tiny bubbles in your wine where there shouldn’t be any, especially in an old bottle of red wine.
+- What it is: Tiny bubbles in your wine where there shouldn’t be any, especially in a young bottle of red wine.
 This usually happens when the wine is accidentally bottled with a few grams of residual sugar and then re-ferments.
 This most frequently occurs in low-intervention winemaking when no sulfites are added.

 - How you can tell: The wine smells jammy: sort of sweet, but processed.
 The smell is somewhat like a wine reduction sauce, mixed with a nutty, brown, roasted sugar-type aroma.
 Heat damage often compromises the seal of the bottle (the expansion from the heated air pushes the cork out) so it can be accompanied by oxidization.

 - Can I fix it?
 No, but you can store your wine at the proper temperature and ensure you are not the problem.
 55 degrees is pretty well accepted as the best cellar temperature.
 The most important part of storage is a consistent temperature.
 Be mindful of how hot your garage gets in the summer if that’s where you store your wine.
 Don’t store wine in your attic.

 UV Light Damage …aka lightstrike